adrenak/gorky/README.md

 title: My First Post
 date: 2025-12-15
 tags: blog,tutorial
-preview: This is a preview of my first post
+description: This is a preview of my first post
 thumbnail: my-image.jpg
 ---